Panchayat office set ablaze, government vehicle damaged in Darjeeling

-The Gorkha Janmukti Morcha-led strike enters Day 32 in Darjeeling today
+The Gorkha Janmukti Morcha-led strike enters Day 32 in Darjeeling on Sunday

 The charred Tourist Resource Centre in Darjeeling that was set ablaze by protesters on Thursday.
 Pic/PTI